 If you’re serious about improving your reading speed, you must stop rereading sentences you’ve already read.

 This phenomenon is also known as back-skipping and regression.
 Of course, rereading refers to the process of going back to reread a sentence or section you’ve already read, which breaks our momentum and negatively impacts our reading speed.

-Some studies have estimated that, when reading, most people spend a third of their time regressing and rereading sections.
-These estimates put into perspective how badly rereading can slow down our reading pace.
+When reading, most people spend a third of their time regressing and rereading sections.
+These estimates show how badly rereading can slow down our reading pace.

 This habit can also prevent you from comprehending what you’re reading since you lose track of the point being made before you backtrack.

 While rereading is sometimes necessary, it usually happens at an unconscious level, which means we do it without thinking about it.

 To stop this habit of regressing while reading, we need to avoid the urge to reread sections and keep our forward momentum going.